thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     and you want to continue in the meantime.
     * If set to "False": we print in red unexpected arguments but add them anyway.
     * If set to "strip": we print in red unexpected arguments and ignore them.
+    Default is `False`.

 * `WDOC_MAX_LOADER_TIMEOUT`
     * Number of seconds to wait before giving up on loading a document (this does not include recursive types, only the DocDicts).
-    Default is 30 minutes.
+    Default is `30` minutes.

 * `WDOC_MAX_PDF_LOADER_TIMEOUT`
     * Number of seconds to wait for each pdf loader before giving up this loader.
-    Default is 5 minutes.
+    Default is `5` minutes.
     Disabled when using threading as python does not allow it.

 * `WDOC_DEBUGGER`
     * If True, will open the debugger in case of issue.
-Implied by `--debug` Default is False
+Implied by `--debug` Default is `False`

 * `WDOC_EXPIRE_CACHE_DAYS`
     * If an int, will remove any cached value that is older than that many days.
     Otherwise keep forever.
-Default is 0 to disable.
+Default is `0` to disable.

 * `WDOC_EMPTY_LOADER`
     * If True, loading any kind of document will return an empty string.
 Used for debugging.
+Default is `False`.

 * `WDOC_BEHAVIOR_EXCL_INCL_USELESS`
     * If an "include" or "exclude" key is found in a loader but does not actually change anything, if "warn" then just print in red but if "crash" then raise an error.
-Default is 'warn'.
+Default is `warn`.